Antozamm/1week4/kafkaPjkt1/readme.md

 `docker run -ti --rm --name sqlite-demo --network host confluentinc/docker-demo-base:3.3.0`

 `--name` to specify a container name
-`--network` to create a network, all the containers in the network can communicate among themselves
+`--network` to create a network, or connect to an existing one.
+All the containers in the network can communicate among themselves

 After launching the above docker command you get a terminal into the container.